PheRonaldo9/CacheMeOutside/README.md

 ---

 # Students Database
-This project includes a PostgreSQL script and two Bash scripts to manage information about computer science students in a PostgreSQL database.
+This project includes a PostgreSQL script and two Bash scripts to manage and query data about computer science students in a PostgreSQL database.

 ---